I Want A Divorce… Everything You Need To Know

 A financial consent order is not compulsory but is seen as a vital component in divorce.
-It allows you to split your finances and assets in a far way ensuring that no future claims can be made against each other.
+It allows you to split your finances and assets in a fair way and ensures that no future claims can be made against each other.

-It’s a legally binding agreement meaning that both you and your spouse will have to keep to the arrangement within it.
-If you don’t legal action can be taken.
+It’s a legally binding agreement meaning that both you and your spouse will have to keep to the details of the agreement once approved by a Judge.
+If you don’t abide by the agreement, then legal action can be taken.

 Use our online divorce services to obtain a divorce without spending thousands of pounds.